-Building 3D models can be an expensive process as it requires a good coverage of the environment and potentially dedicated sensors or equipment.
+Building 3D models can be an expensive process as it requires a good coverage of the environment [10] and potentially dedicated sensors or equipment.
 To reduce this cost, it is important to identify, on an existing model, the parts that have changed, and direct the exploration towards those locations.
-For this reason, 3D change detection is an increasingly popular topic, see [8].
+For this reason, 3D change detection is an increasingly popular topic, see [13].

-In the past, several 2D change detection algorithms have been proposed [9].
+In the past, many 2D change detection algorithms have been proposed [14].
 Several of such methods are affected by lighting conditions, seasonal changes, weather conditions, and other differences that may occur between the recording of the old and the new images.
-Moreover, the images often do not provide information on the actual 3D location of the change.
-Sakurada et al. [10] try to overcome these problems by estimating the probabilistic density of the depth from the oldset of images and by comparing it with the depth computed from the new set of images.
-Eden et al. [3] compare 3D lines in the images instead of using color or intensity information.
-A more recent approach by Alcantarilla et al. [1], instead use a deep convolutional neural network combined with a dense reconstruction technique.
+However, under certain conditions, the 2D approach can still be useful, e.g. for monitoring a tunnel surface, as proposed by Stent et al. [18].
+Another limitation of 2D approaches is that the images often do not provide information on the actual 3D location of the change.
+Sakurada et al. [16] try to overcome these problems by estimating the probabilistic density of the depth from the old set of images and by comparing it with the depth computed from the new set of images.
+Eden et al. [4] compare 3D lines in the images instead of using color or intensity information.
+A more recent approach by Sakurada and Okatani [15] instead uses a deep convolutional neural network to detect changes in omnidirectional images.
+Alcantarilla et al. [1] also use a deep convolutional neural network, but they additionally combine it with a dense reconstruction technique.

 Another approach to 3D change detection is to build a 3D model from the new images through Multi-View Stereo and then compare the new model with the old one.
-This is, however, often a rather time consuming activity, at least when using cameras.
-Golparvar-Fard et al. [4] use this approach combined with a support vector machine classifier to obtain an updated voxelized model of the environment.
+However, this is often a rather time consuming activity.
+Golparvar-Fard et al. [7] use this approach combined with a support vector machine classifier to obtain an updated voxelized model of the environment.

 A popular and effective approach is to infer the changes of the environment using a previously built 3D model and a sequence of newly acquired images.
-One way to achieve this is to maintain a voxelized model of the environment and detect the probability of change in it by comparing the color of a voxel and the color of the pixels in the images onto which it projects.
-Examples of this approach are the one by Ulusoy et al. [14] or the one by Pollard et al. [6].
+One way to achieve this is to maintain a voxelized model of the environment and detect the probability of change in it by comparing the color of a voxel and the color of the pixels in the images onto